RoboJackets/robocup-software/doc/contributing.md

 contributions will be small; it takes time to learn the project structure and any languages and skills each particular project requires.
-Contributions of any size will be greatly appreciated, and you should have realistic expectations of what a first contribution might be (if you dont believe me, you can look at my first contribution [here](https://github.com/RoboJackets/robocup-software/commit/6ce98fc0f8d88b6d145700779e126c0f1b99bb92#diff-71a3477f37bd5b20744e292eda2e3fbc).
+Contributions of any size will be greatly appreciated, and you should have realistic expectations of what a first contribution might be (if you don't believe me, you can look at my first contribution [here](https://github.com/RoboJackets/robocup-software/commit/6ce98fc0f8d88b6d145700779e126c0f1b99bb92#diff-71a3477f37bd5b20744e292eda2e3fbc).
 It's two lines of 'code').
 This guide will help you learn to navigate our code base, and work toward an initial contribution.